jockej/pwld/README.md

 `pwld` is a very simple X daemon which keeps track of the keyboard layout per window.
 It does this by listening to events on the root window.
 It attempts to be as simple as possible.
-Simple Unix signals and files are used to communicate with the daemon.
+Unix signals and files are used to communicate with the daemon.

-It is a simple little program, written by a simnple little man.
+It is a simple little program, written by a simple little man.
-The error handling is practically non existent, the interface is brittle (for example the layouts specified on the command line need to be in the same order as when they were given to setxkbmap(1)), the communication is done via simple files and signals instead of for example dbus.
+The error handling is practically non existent, the interface is brittle (for example the layouts specified on the command line need to be in the same order as when they were given to setxkbmap(1)), the communication is done via files and signals instead of for example dbus.
 But it seems to work for my simple needs.